jongamble/jarvis/README.md

 - Incorporate mongodb
 - create collections for each of the different home systems
 - use mongo collections to power internal home system pages
+- Create forms that set up and delete lights in settings

 # Changelog